 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Chronic Obstructive Pulmonary Disease (COPD) is characterized by chronic inflammation of the lungs that progressively obstructs the bronchi, producing airflow difficulty.
-It affects 10% of the general population and is the fourth leading cause of death in the world.
-The main cause of COPD is tobacco.
+Chronic Obstructive Pulmonary Disease (COPD) is a disease of the airways characterized by chronic inflammation of the lungs that progressively obstructs the bronchi, producing airflow difficulty, especially when exhaling.

 Chronic Obstructive Pulmonary disease explained in first person

 Professionals and patients explain how you live with the disease

 Quit smoking can slow down the progression of the disease.